-Announcing our next tinyML Talks webcast!
-Mark Stubbs from Shoreline IoT Inc. will present Practical application of tinyML in battery powered anomaly sensors for predictive maintenance of industrial assets on August 18, 2020 at 8:00 AM Pacific Time and Urmish Thakker from Arm ML Research Group will present Pushing the limits of RNN Compression using Kronecker Products on August 18, 2020 at 8:30 AM Pacific Time.
+We held our tinyML Talks webcast with two presentations: Mark Stubbs from Shoreline IoT has presented Practical application of tinyML in battery powered anomaly sensors for predictive maintenance of industrial assets and Urmish Thakker from Arm has presented Pushing the limits of RNN Compression using Kronecker Products on August 18, 2020 at 8:00 AM and 8:30 AM Pacific Time.

 Mark Stubbs (left) and Urmish Thakker (right)